virtual/hugo-static-satinflame/content/blog/oucampus-components-vs-snippets.md

 title: "OU Campus Components vs. Snippets"
 date: 2019-07-03T11:20:06-06:00
 banner: "img/posts/component-snippet/blog-components-snippets.jpg"
-tags: ["bootstrap4", "omniupdate", "programming", "rwd"]
+tags: ["bootstrap4", "oucampus", "programming", "rwd"]
-categories: ["portfolio", "blog"]
+categories: ["blog"]
 authors:
   - jeanine
 excerpt: "Components and snippets can often be used interchangeably for the same purpose, however there are number of difference between the two.
 When should you choose a component over a snippet, or vice versa?
 Where can each be used and how are they managed?"